 - 1/2 cup shortening (or butter for a flatter cookie)

 - 1/2 cup brown sugar

 - 3/4 cup to 1 cup milk chocolate M&M's

 Preheat oven to 350 degrees F. Line a baking sheet with parchment paper or Silpat.

 Whisk together the flour, salt and baking soda in a medium bowl; set aside.

-Drop by tablespoons onto baking sheet and lightly press down with a fork to barely flatten cookies.
-Bake for 10 minutes.
+Drop by tablespoons onto baking sheet.
+Bake for 9-10 minutes.